Analysis | Red and blue America intermingle a lot more than you might think

 One result is that the near-constant rumblings about secession have seemingly gotten a bit louder.
 This is anecdotal, certainly, but there does seem to be more conversation about states leaving the union or about civil conflict than there used to be.

 It’s useful, then, to remember that, for better or worse, the nation’s divides are not structured in the same way that they were in 1861.
-It makes no sense for red states to secede, for example, because most of those who voted for Donald Trump last year live in blue ones.
+It makes no sense for red states to secede, for example, because most of those who voted for President Donald Trump last year live in blue ones.
 That may seem surprising in the abstract, but consider that Los Angeles County alone has more Trump voters than more than 600 of the least-populated red counties.
 At the county level, that contrast is lessened somewhat: only about 45 percent of Trump voters live in counties that voted for President Biden.

 We can visualize this another way.
 Imagine that you’re plunked down into the geographic center of a random county in the United States.
 On average, you’re about 180 miles from the center of a county that backed Biden by a margin of at least 50 points and about 52 miles from one that backed Trump by that margin.
 If the county you’re in voted for Biden, you’re an average of about 117 miles — a three-hour drive — from the center of a Trump plus-50 county.
 (You could be as close as 13 miles, if you landed in Warren County, Ga.)
 If the county you’re in voted for Trump, you’re an average of 194 miles from a Biden plus-50 one.